Noisy Interactive Quantum Communication: Preliminaries

 \subsubsection{Noisy Communication Model}

 There are many possible models for noisy communication.
-We consider two in particular: one analogous to Yao's model with no shared entanglement but noisy quantum communication, which we call the \emph{quantum model}, and one analogous to Cleve-Buhrman's model with noiseless pre-shared entanglement but noisy classical communication, which we call the \emph{shared entanglement model}.
-A further variation on the shared entanglement model in which the entanglement is also noisy is considered in section \ref{sec:nsent}.
-For simplicity, we formally define in this section what we sometimes refer to as alternating communication models, in which Alice and Bob alternatively transmit each other the communication register, and this is the model most of our protocols are defined in.
-However, somewhat more general models to which our definitions easily adapt are referred to as oblivious communication models, following \cite{BR11}, in which Alice and Bob do not necessarily transmit their messages in alternation, but nevertheless in a fixed order known to all (Alice, Bob and Eve) depending only on the round, and not on the particular input or the actions of Eve.
+We consider two in particular: one analogous to the Yao model with no shared entanglement but noisy quantum communication, which we call the \emph{quantum model}, and one analogous to the Cleve--Buhrman model with noiseless pre-shared entanglement but noisy classical communication, which we call the \emph{shared entanglement model}.
+A further variation on the shared entanglement model in which the entanglement is also noisy is considered in \cref{sec:nsent}.
+For simplicity, we formally define in this section what we sometimes refer to as \emph{alternating} communication models, in which Alice and Bob take turns transmitting the communication register to each other, and this is the model in which most of our protocols are defined.
+Our definitions easily adapt to somewhat more general models which we call \emph{oblivious} communication models, following Ref.~\cite{BR11}.
+In these models, Alice and Bob do not necessarily transmit their messages in alternation, but nevertheless in a fixed order and of fixed sizes known to all (Alice, Bob, and Eve) depending only on the round and not on the particular input or the actions of Eve.
+Communication models with a dependence on inputs or actions of Eve are called \emph{adaptive\/} communication models.